-Disclaimer: This post contains affiliate links which means I might earn a small commission when you buy a product/service via my link (at no extra cost to you).
+Disclaimer: This post contains affiliate links.
+This means, I might earn a small commission when you buy a product/service via my link (at no extra cost to you).
 More about it here.

 3 DAYS IN SANTORINI ITINERARY – PIN FOR LATER

 HOW TO GET AROUND IN SANTORINI FOR 3 DAYS

-If you want absolute independence, you will need to rent a (small) car or ATV, both of which are pretty popular among visitors.
+- If you want absolute independence, you will need to rent a (small) car or ATV, both of which are pretty popular among visitors.

-From Santorini Airport, a bus gets you to the main town/village centers (which, in my case, was in Fira).
-There is a central stop in each village, which means you might have to walk for a few minutes (for me, this was a 5-minute walk), but I would personally rather walk than worry about finding a parking space.
+- From Santorini Airport, a bus gets you to the main town/village centers (which, in my case, was in Fira).
+There is a central stop in each village, which means you might have to walk for a few minutes (for me, this was a 5-minute walk).
+But I would personally rather walk than worry about finding a parking space.

 3 DAYS IN SANTORINI- WHERE TO STAY